Adventure Time: Fionna and Cake: Background

 The idea for "Fionna the Human" and "Cake the Cat" evolved from drawings that Adventure Time character designer and storyboard revisionist Natasha Allegri had posted online during the show's earliest seasons.
-Reception to the gender-swapped characters was so positive that the Adventure Time producers decided to write the characters into the series.
-They debuted in Season 3's "Fionna and Cake", on which Allegri worked, and it functioned as both "a jab [and] a huge celebration of,[sic] the feeling of being a fan" and "allowing something completely ridiculous to make your heart tighten".
-The characters would make additional appearances in Season 5's "Bad Little Boy", Season 6's "The Prince Who Wanted Everything", Season 8's "Five Short Tables", and Season 9's "Fionna and Cake and Fionna".
-In these episodes, Ice King shares stories about Fionna and Cake he made, who are in fact characters from modern shows; when he sleeps, a beam projects to his head to transport ideas of the fan fiction.
+Reception to the gender-swapped characters was so positive that the Adventure Time producers decided to write the characters into the series; they debuted in Season 3's "Fionna and Cake", on which Allegri worked.
+The characters would make additional appearances in Season 5's "Bad Little Boy", Season 6's "The Prince Who Wanted Everything", Season 8's "Five Short Tables", and Season 9's "Fionna and Cake and Fionna."

-After the 2018 finale "Come Along with Me", a first spin-off series of Adventure Time: Distant Lands debuted in 2020; before the latter's finale, HBO Max announced that a gender-swapped spin-off series was in production, on August 17, 2021, and ten half-hour episodes were planned.
-In a 2022 interview, Jeremy Shada, the voice actor of Finn the Human, noted that he "may or may not be in that" when it came to the new spin-off.
-In the Annecy International Animation Film Festival in 2022-23, Cartoon Network and HBO Max released sneak peek material.